Antithrombotic Guidelines, 9th Ed

 Venous Thromboembolism, Thrombophilia, Antithrombotic Therapy, and Pregnancy

 This slide set presents several recommendations focusing on the management of venous thromboembolism and thrombophilia.
-It also discusses the use of antithrombotic agents during pregnancy and the associated challenges because of the potential for both fetal and maternal complications.
+It discusses the use of antithrombotic agents during pregnancy and the associated challenges because of the potential for both fetal and maternal complications.

 - Antithrombotic Therapy in Neonates and Children

 This slide set presents several recommendations focusing on the monitoring to specific target ranges for both unfractionated and low-molecular-weight heparins in neonates and children.
-It also acknowledges the ongoing need for dedicated clinical trials that demonstrate the differences in the pharmacokinetics, dose responses, and monitoring tests for anticoagulation therapy in children compared with adults.
+It acknowledges the ongoing need for dedicated clinical trials that demonstrate the differences in the pharmacokinetics, dose responses, and monitoring tests for anticoagulation therapy in children compared with adults.

 AT9 Quick Reference Guide